Anderson-Fe/Anderson-Fe/README.md

 - Statistics
 - Building and optimizing data pipelines

-## 💞️ I’m looking to collaborate on:
+## 🤝 I’m looking to collaborate on:
 - Data-related projects
 - Machine Learning applications
 - Python-based tools and scripts
 - Open-source contributions
-- Differential Equations
+- Differential Equations and Statistics
-- Statistics
 - Building and improving data pipelines

 ## 📫 How to reach me: